bmarkowitz/breakaway-info/known-issues.md

 8. All-Star Games display their scores properly in the Scores tab, but the team logos appear as NHL logos, and tapping the game leads to an error.
 9. A game does not show if a team has an empty net.
 (You can view the game, but within the game itself, the fact that a team has an empty net will not be displayed.)
 10. A game preview may not display part or all of a team's name and/or record.
-11. Attempting to view a game preview may fail to load or crash the app. **
-12. Refreshing a live game may crash the app. **
-13. A game will not display the type of power play that a team has (for example, 5-on-4 or 5-on-3, etc), just "PP" and the time remaining on it.
+11. A game will not display the type of power play that a team has (for example, 5-on-4 or 5-on-3, etc), just "PP" and the time remaining on it.
-14. Player names may be cut off at the top of the player's profile. **
-15. Refreshing a live game may not provide updates in a timely manner or at all. **

 #### NHL API-related (likely out of our control)
 1. Some games, typically older ones, may be missing goals, penalties, shots, or other stats.
-2. Live games might briefly display or temporarily odd, incomplete, or incorrect information.
+2. Live games might briefly or temporarily display odd, incomplete, or incorrect information.

 ---